zephyrproject-rtos/zephyr/samples/subsys/fs/fs_sample/README.rst

 Building and Running EXT2 samples
 *********************************

-Ext2 sample can be build for ``hifive_unmatched`` or ``bl5340_dvk/nrf5340/cpuapp``.
+Ext2 sample can be build for ``hifive_unmatched/fu740`` or ``bl5340_dvk/nrf5340/cpuapp``.
 Because FAT is default file system for this sample, additional flags must be passed to build the sample.

 .. zephyr-app-commands::